 that sounds reasonably simple to implement. sometimes you still need hard limits though, when < 0 just doesn't make any sense. i can look into that maybe some time next week..

-#2 Updated by Tobias Ellinghaus about 4 years ago
+#2 Updated by Tobias Ellinghaus over 4 years ago

 - % Done changed from 0 to 50